hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/2- Terraform Providers.md

 you can find terraform providers here:    https://registry.terraform.io/browse/providers

-with the "terraform init" command, the terraform provider plugins will be installed.
+with the `terraform init` command, the terraform `provider` `plugins` will be `installed`.

-these plugins will be downloaded in the ".terraform/plugins" in the current working directory
+these plugins will be downloaded in the `.terraform/plugins` in the current working directory